by Dan Marshall, Manager of Visitor Services

 As the wonderful music of pianist Jacqueline Schwab filled the air, guests sampled dishes made from recipes featured in an old cookbook, titled “Gathered at the Gables”, that is now long out of print.
 These tastes of the past were expertly prepared by Rothwell Catering and the recipes were given out as a special gift.
 Some guests also came in costume from their favorite decade which added to the vintage atmosphere.

 The evening had begun with a staff toast, recognizing all the hard work that went into the researching, planning and implementation of this exhibit.
 I would especially like to thank our exhibits workgroup for sharing their talents on this project.
-They are: Ryan Conary, Deb Costa, Kristen Cunha, Merritt Kirkpatrick, Kara McLaughlin, David Moffat, Rachel Sherman, Mary-Ellen Smiley, Kevin White & Robin Woodman.
+They are: Ryan Conary, Deb Costa, Kristen Cunha, Merritt Kirkpatrick, Kara McLaughlin, David Moffat, Rachel Sherman, Mary-Ellen Smiley, & Robin Woodman.

 Though the food and music has faded, the history endures.
 Come and explore “A Gracious Host: Visiting The Gables Through the Years” through August 30th and make your own memories of our iconic historical landmark.